emilyjspencer/Notes/Testing/Jest_Enzyme/README.md

 ### **Benefits of Jest**

-* Interactive watch mode that only reruns the tests that re relevant to your changes - hence it is very fast, unlike rspec, which, by default, runs all of your tests
+* Jest provides an interactive watch mode that only reruns the tests that are relevant to your changes - hence it is very fast, unlike RSpec, which, by default, runs all tests
 * Offers snapshot testing
 * Good failure messages
 * Simple configuration